open-metadata/OpenMetadata/docs/open-source-community/developer/build-a-connector/README.md

 1. It runs **source** component first.
 Source component retrieves a record from external sources and emits the record downstream.
 2. if **processor** component is configured it sends the record to processor first
 3. There can be multiple processors attached to the workflow it passes them in the order they are configurd
 4. Once the **processors** finished , it sends the modified to record to Sink.
-All of these happens per record
+5. The above steps repeats per record emitted from source component

 In the cases where we need to aggregation over the records, we can use **stage** to write to a file or other store.
 Use the file written to in **stage** and pass it to **bulksink** to publish to external services such as **openmetadata** or **elasticsearch**